Industrial, Systems, and Manufacturing Engineering

 Curriculum and Research Concentrations

-The teaching and research concentrations in IME are clustered around the following six areas.
+The teaching and research concentrations in ISME are clustered around the following six areas.

 Operations Research: modeling and analysis of complex systems in manufacturing and service systems, optimization theory and methods, multi-criteria decision making, stochastic systems.